-Aboriginal and Torres Strait Islander culture has existed for 50,000 years and is the oldest living culture in the world.
+Aboriginal and Torres Strait Islander culture has existed for at least 50,000 years and is the oldest living culture in the world.

 The Koorie (or Koori) community in Victoria comprises 38 languages and 11 language families that have lived on these lands for thousands of years.
 They are typically connected by a related language and through cultural and mutual interests, totems, trading initiatives and marriage ties¹.